About

 Abrams, K., Molder, A., Nankey, P., & Leong, K. (2023).
 Encouraging respectful wildlife viewing among tourists: Roles for social marketing, regulatory information, symbolic barriers, and enforcement.
 Social Marketing Quarterly, 29(1). https://doi.org/10.1177/15245004231153085

-Abrams, K., Bice, C., & Dietsch, A. (accepted).
+Abrams, K., Bice, C., & Dietsch, A. (2023, May).
 Social marketing as a strategy to enhance wildlife protection: Four field studies in U.S. national park campgrounds.
 International Communication Association, Toronto, Canada.

 Abrams, K., Bonser, C., & McCord, A. (2020).
 Exploring science communication effectiveness in the U.S. federal government research process: A case study with the us livestock producers' antimicrobial use research.
 Journal of Applied Communications, 104(4). https://doi.org/10.4148/1051-0834.2343